Ianirwin18/Ian-I-Homework3/README.md

 Added started code

-add var's for my numerics and such for the generator
+Add var's for my numerics and such for the generator

+Added generate password function

+Add user selection function